project-open-data/project-open-data.github.io/v1.1/schema.md

 bureauCode				| Bureau Code			| Federal agencies, combined agency and bureau code from [OMB Circular A-11, Appendix C](http://www.whitehouse.gov/sites/default/files/omb/assets/a11_current_year/app_c.pdf) in the format of `015:11`.
 programCode				| Program Code			| Federal agencies, list the primary program related to this data asset, from the [Federal Program Inventory](http://goals.performance.gov/sites/default/files/images/FederalProgramInventory_FY13_MachineReadable_091613.xls).
 Use the format of `015:001`
 distribution			| Distribution        | Represents a specific available form of a dataset in the form of download or access URLs, along with metadata specific to that form.
-license					| License             	| The license with which the dataset or API is published.
+license					| License             	| The license or non-license (i.e. Public Domain) status with which the dataset or API has been published.
 See [Open Licenses](/open-licenses/) for more information. rights		| Rights 	| This may include information regarding access or restrictions based on privacy, security, or other policies.
 This should also serve as an explanation for the selected “accessLevel” including instructions for how to access a restricted file, if applicable, or explanation for why a “non-public” or “restricted public” data asset is not “public,” if applicable.
 Text, 255 characters.
 spatial					| Spatial				| The range of spatial applicability of a dataset.
 Could include a spatial region like a bounding box or a named place.
 temporal				| Temporal				| The range of temporal applicability of a dataset (i.e., a start and end date of applicability for the data).